On vehicle routing problems with stochastic demands -- Scenario-optimal recourse policies: Problem description and ILS formulations

-where~$\mc{L}_=(H)$ and~$\mc{L}_{\supseteq}(H)$ are recourse lower bounds.
-We refer the reader to~\cite{part1} for details on how such bounds are derived when~$\mc{Q} = \Qc$.
-Note that when~$H$ corresponds to a route~$R$ (i.e., every set in~$H$ is a singleton),~\cite{part1} set~$\mc{L}_=(H) = \Qc(R)$, which implies that inequalities~\eqref{ineq:partial_route_cut1} ensure that the~$\theta$-variables correctly capture the recourse cost of a solution.
+When~$\mc{Q} = \Qc$, the value of~$\mc{L}_=(H)$ can be computed as described in~\cite{part1}.
+In the case that~$H$ corresponds to a route~$R$ (i.e., every set in~$H$ is a singleton), denoted as~$H = R$, they set~$\mc{L}_=(H) = \Qc(R)$, which implies that inequalities~\eqref{ineq:partial_route_cut1} ensure that the~$\theta$-variables correctly model the recourse cost of a solution.
+The computation of~$\mc{L}_{\supseteq}(H)$ is addressed later in Section~\ref{section:projection}.

 \paragraph{\mytitle{\textbf{Set cuts.}}}